 German Pancake Minis: German Pancake Minis or Puff Pancake Muffins are easy to make, require minimal ingredients you likely already have on hand, and are a delicious breakfast.
 You are going to love these baked german pancake minis.

 My children’s favorite breakfast is German Pancakes.
 We got a delicious recipe from some friends several years back, and it is the breakfast of choice for birthdays, Saturdays, and any other “special” day.
 But, it takes a bit of time to make, and I am lazy in the mornings.
-I would rather be in bed then making breakfast for my munchkins.
+I would rather be in bed than making breakfast for my munchkins.
 Why can’t cereal be healthy?
 Dang it!

-Eventually I was smart enough to teach my kids to make german pancakes for themselves.
+Eventually I was smart enough to teach my kids to make German Pancakes for themselves.
 But before I learned that teaching a man to fish, per say, is the way to go, I looked for other alternatives.

 I am a big fan of hour they puff up all big and then sink in the center, making the perfect well for toppings like syrup!
 They are so light and fluffy, and the inside is basically hollow.
 Again, why you can eat so many without realizing it.